apache/druid/docs/content/querying/filters.md

 |ordering|String|Specifies the sorting order to use when comparing values against the bound.
 Can be one of the following values: "lexicographic", "alphanumeric", "numeric", "strlen".
 See [Sorting Orders](./sorting-orders.html) for more details.|no, default: "lexicographic"|
 |extractionFn|[Extraction function](#filtering-with-extraction-functions)| Extraction function to apply to the dimension|no|

-The bound filter supports the use of extraction functions, see [Filtering with Extraction Functions](#filtering-with-extraction-functions) for details.
+Bound filters support the use of extraction functions, see [Filtering with Extraction Functions](#filtering-with-extraction-functions) for details.

 The following bound filter expresses the condition `21 <= age <= 31`:
 ```json